jessicacbm/trajectory-analysis/README.md

 In order to run the airflow trajectory generator, it is necessary to install HYSPLIT and the PySplit package.

-First, create a virtual environment which runs on Python3.6 or 3.7, because Pysplit depends on that environment.
+First, create a virtual environment which runs on Python3.7, because Pysplit depends on that environment.

 # Installing Hysplit

 Highsplit can be downloaded using the following link: https://ready.arl.noaa.gov/HYSPLIT.php

-Place the HYSPLIT folder in the same directory as the folder you are working in/the virtual environment.
+Place the HYSPLIT folder in the same directory as the folder you are working in/the virtual environment, and make sure to store this path to adjust all paths to where your hysplit folder is located (e.g. hysplit/exec/ or hysplit/working).

 # Pysplit